Sayreville War Memorial High School

-Sayreville War Memorial High School (SWMHS) is a four-year public high school located in the Parlin section of Sayreville, in Middlesex County, New Jersey, United States, serving students in ninth through twelfth grades as the lone secondary school of the Sayreville Public Schools district.
+Sayreville War Memorial High School (SWMHS) is a four-year public high school located in the Parlin section of Sayreville, in Middlesex County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as the lone secondary school of the Sayreville Public Schools district.
 The school is home to the Sayreville Bombers, who are best known for their varsity football and track program.
 Sayreville's colors are blue and grey.
 The name "War Memorial" recognizes the World War II veterans who reside in the borough.

-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1946.
+The school is accredited by the New Jersey Department of Education and has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1946; the school is accredited until January 2032 by Middle States.

-As of the 2020–21 school year, the school had an enrollment of 1,755 students and 135.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.9:1.
-There were 504 students (28.7% of enrollment) eligible for free lunch and 128 (7.3% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,763 students and 135.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.0:1.
+There were 535 students (30.3% of enrollment) eligible for free lunch and 166 (9.4% of students) eligible for reduced-cost lunch.

 Awards, recognition and rankings

 The school was the 163rd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 241st in the state of 328 schools in 2012, after being ranked 232nd in 2010 out of 322 schools listed.
 The magazine ranked the school 213th in 2008 out of 316 schools.
 The school was ranked 217th in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Schooldigger.com ranked the school 222nd out of 376 public high schools statewide in its 2010 rankings (an increase of 1 position from the 2009 rank) which were based on the combined percentage of students classified as proficient or above proficient on the language arts literacy and mathematics components of the High School Proficiency Assessment (HSPA).

+Newsweek listed the school on its "Beating the Odds 2015: Top High Schools for Low-Income Students" list, recognizing schools that help students with economic challenges achieve academic success.